goetz-markgraf/gamma-library/LEARN_GAMMA.md

-# Learn to program in _Gamma_
+# Learn to program in _gamma_

-_(Please keep in mind that __Gamma__ is still work in progress, not free from errors and probably changin a lot in the future)_
+_(Please keep in mind that _gamma_ is still work in progress, not free from errors and will probably change a lot in the future)_

 ## Introduction

-Gamma is an expression based functional language.
-That meens that everything in Gamma is an executable expression and has a value.
+_gamma_ is an expression based functional language.
+That meens that everything in _gamma_ is an executable expression and has a value.
 There are only very few keywords or language constructs, almost everything is or can be done with writing and calling functions.

 ## Basic Syntax

-_Gamma_ uses indentation to structure blocks if they are not already structures by parenthesis or brackets.
+_gamma_ uses indentation to structure blocks if they are not already structures by parenthesis or brackets.

 There are only a few special expressions: